rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 * Go first to the ```User input``` tab (on top of the page).
 Here you can:
-    - Define your data either by specifying the genotype composition or uploading a data set or a combination of both.
+    - Define your data by specifying the genotype composition or uploading a data set or a combination of both.
-    - Generate data according to CPM models specified using DAGs and trees: CBN, OT, OncoBN, H-ESBCN: "DAG and rates/probs".
+    - Generate data according to CPM models specified using DAGs (Directed Acyclic Graphs) and trees: CBN, OT, OncoBN, H-ESBCN: "DAG and rates/probs".
     - Generate data according to the MHN model: "MHN thetas".
     - When you generate data according to a model, you can specify the sample size, the amount of noise, if any, to add, and of course the parameters of the models.
     - You can also increase or decrease the number of genes, or rename genes.